 As a kid, my mom sometimes made me canned tomato soup for lunch.
 She would cut little triangles out of bread to make little bread "sailboats."
 It was adorable.

-Using the Instant Pot to make tomato soup, you can achieve such amazing depth of flavour in just minutes.
-Or, if you prefer to use a Slow Cooker, this amazing flavour can be achieved over the course of the day when you're doing other things.
+Using the Instant Pot to make tomato soup, you can achieve such amazing depth of flavor in just minutes.
+Or, if you prefer to use a slow cooker, such as a Crock-Pot, this amazing flavor can be achieved over the course of the day when you're doing other things.
 Either way, it's damn good soup.

-This Instant Pot / Slow Cooker Tomato Soup is compliant with the Paleo and Whole30 diets.
+This Low FODMAP Tomato Soup is compliant with the Paleo and Whole30 diets.
 If you're doing a Whole30, this tomato soup on its own is not what the Whole30 folks would deem a full Whole30 meal.
 Per the Whole30 guidelines, you'll want to add some protein to the soup or eat something with protein alongside the soup.

-As far as FODMAPs go, as this Instant Pot / Slow Cooker Tomato Soup recipe calls for two full, 28 ounce cans of diced tomatoes with their juices, this is over the recommended amount per Monash University's Low FODMAP Diet App.
+As far as FODMAPs go, as this tomato soup recipe calls for two full, 28 ounce cans of diced tomatoes with their juices, this is over the recommended amount per Monash University's Low FODMAP Diet App.
 However, if you eat a low FODMAP diet but find that the FODMAP fructose doesn't bother your stomach, you may choose to use canned tomatoes over fresh tomatoes.

 Otherwise, to keep this recipe low FODMAP, I have added an option to use 6 cups of chopped common tomatoes instead of the canned diced tomatoes.
 I have tested this recipe using both canned and fresh and think both soups taste equally as delicious.
 Jeff actually preferred the version using fresh tomatoes.

-The equipment I use to make this tomato soup in the Instant Pot includes:
+The equipment I use to make this low FODMAP tomato soup in the Instant Pot includes:

-To add garlic flavour to this Instant Pot / Slow Cooker Tomato Soup recipe without actual garlic, I use 3 tbsp of garlic-infused olive oil.
-This gives the tomato soup a robust garlic flavour as well as adds some healthy fat.
+To add garlic flavor to this Low FODMAP Tomato Soup recipe without actual garlic, I use 3 tablespoons of garlic-infused olive oil.
+This gives the tomato soup a robust garlic flavor as well as adds some healthy fat.